perico72/thingbomb/apps/www/src/content/blog/rewriting-my-entire-app.md

 If you don't like the widget-based approach, I've left in some other options.
 You can choose nightstand mode, which puts the clock and date front and center.
 If you like easy access to your most commonly visited websites, you can enable Speed Dial, which puts your first 12 bookmarks front and center for quick access.

-After planning out the new details and iterating, I decided that if I am rewriting Flowtide, I must design the application to be future-proofed, really fast, and bug-free.
+After planning out the new details and iterating, I decided that if I am rewriting Blooft, I must design the application to be future-proofed, really fast, and bug-free.
 These goals ultimately meant I'd have to switch frameworks.

 ## Why not just use React?

-Before v3, Flowtide used React.
+Before v3, Blooft used React.
 React provided a good developer experience and a vast ecosystem but also had many drawbacks.

 I had to research and test different options, but eventually, I landed on SolidJS.
 If you don't know what it is, it is simple and performant reactivity for building user interfaces (from their website.)